Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for Windows

 If you update a contact in Outlook on the web, the same updates are shown across all Outlook clients.

-Deleting a contact in any Outlook client removes it from all Outlook clients.
+Deleting a contact in Outlook on the web removes it from all Outlook clients.

 For example, if you delete a contact using classic Outlook or Outlook for Mac, but that contact was hidden in Outlook on the web, the contact card reappears until all hidden duplicates are removed.
 If the contact is visible in these apps, a hidden duplicate will reappear until all duplicates are deleted.